-Description of the Option Plan
+Description of the Stock Option Plan

-The following summary is a brief but not comprehensive description of the 2000 Option Plan.
-A copy of the plan is attached to this Proxy Statement as Appendix A, and stockholders should read the plan for the complete statement of its provisions.
+The following summary is a brief description of the stock option plan.
+A copy of the amended and restated plan is attached to this Proxy Statement as Appendix A, and stockholders are encouraged to read the plan for a complete statement of its provisions.

 Grant of Stock Options.
-Under the 2000 Option Plan, Acxiom may grant incentive stock options and stock options that do not qualify as incentive options (non-qualified stock options).
-(See discussion below under "Federal Income Tax Treatment of Options.")
-We will issue each option grant under a separate grant document which will include the following terms:
+Under the stock option plan, Acxiom may grant both incentive stock options and stock options that do not qualify as incentive options (non-qualified stock options).
+See the discussion below under "Federal Income Tax Treatment of Options."
+We issue each option grant under a separate grant document which includes the following terms:

-- o whether the option is an incentive option or a non-qualified option; - o the number of shares of stock which may be purchased upon exercise of an option; - o the exercise price to be paid for the shares; - o the accepted form of payment for the shares purchased upon exercise; - o the required period of continuous service, if any, by the participant; and - o any other conditions to be satisfied before the option will vest and become exercisable.
+- whether the option is an incentive option or a non-qualified option; - o the number of shares of stock which may be purchased upon exercise of the option; - the exercise price to be paid for the shares; - the accepted form of payment for the shares purchased upon exercise; - o the required period of continuous service, if any, by the participant; and - o any other conditions to be satisfied before the option will vest and become exercisable.

 Shares Reserved for Issuance.
-Acxiom has reserved 6,500,000 shares of its common stock for issuance under the 2000 Option Plan.
-Any shares of Acxiom stock subject to an option that are canceled or unexercised within the exercise period will again be available for issuance under the Plan.
-In the event there is any change in the number of shares of Acxiom stock subject to the 2000 Option Plan resulting from a merger, consolidation, reorganization, recapitalization, stock dividend, stock split or similar occurrence, then the number of shares reserved for issuance, the number of shares for which options may be granted to any one participant, and the number of shares and the price per share subject to outstanding options will be proportionally adjusted.
+6.5 million shares of Acxiom common stock were initially reserved for issuance under the stock option plan.
+If the stockholders vote to approve the 2.9 million share increase, the total number of shares reserved for issuance will be 9.4 million.
+Any shares of Acxiom stock subject to an option that are canceled or unexercised within the exercise period will again be available for re-issuance under the Plan.
+In the event there is any change in the number of shares of Acxiom stock subject to the stock option plan resulting from a merger, consolidation, reorganization, recapitalization, stock dividend, stock split or similar occurrence, then the number of shares reserved for issuance, the number of shares for which options may be granted to any one participant, and the number of shares and the price per share subject to outstanding options will be proportionally adjusted.

-Acxiom currently has outstanding an Amended and Restated Key Associate Stock Option Plan as well as a U.K. Share Option Scheme, both of which were originally adopted in 1987.
-As of June 1, 2000, there were approximately 7,600 shares of common stock available for issuance under the U.S. Plan and no shares under the U.K. Plan.
-Acxiom will continue to use the 1987 U.S. Plan for future grants until all of the available shares are gone.
-Acxiom intends to use the 2000 Option Plan for all grants after that time.
+Acxiom has two other option plans - an Amended and Restated Key Associate Stock Option Plan as well as a U.K. Share Option Scheme - both of which were originally adopted in 1987.
+There are currently approximately 124,000 shares of common stock available for re-issuance under those plans.
+Acxiom will continue to use these shares for future grants until there are none left.
+We intend to use the 2000 Stock Option Plan for all other grants.

 Administration.
-The Acxiom Board of Directors or a committee of the Board comprised solely of "outside" directors will administer the 2000 Option Plan.
-The committee or the Board has full authority and discretion to administer the 2000 Option Plan, including the ability to determine:
+The Acxiom Board of Directors or a committee of the Board comprised solely of "outside" directors administers the stock option plan.
+The committee or the Board has full authority and discretion to administer the stock option plan, including the ability to determine:

-- o to whom (within the class of eligible persons), and when awards will be granted; - o whether to grant incentive options, non-qualified options or stock appreciation rights (described below); - o the number of shares of stock subject to each grant; - o the duration and exercise price of each grant, provided that the exercise price is no less than the fair market value of the stock on the date of grant; - o any restriction, limitation, procedure or deferral related to a grant; - o any other terms and conditions of the grants, including any acceleration or forfeiture of the options upon the occurrence of certain events; and - o the extent to which grants will be made and operate with other benefits provided to associates.
+- o to whom (within the class of eligible persons), and when awards will be granted; - whether to grant incentive options, non-qualified options or stock appreciation rights (described below);

+- o the number of shares of stock subject to each grant; - o the duration and exercise price of each grant, provided that the exercise price is no less than the fair market value of the stock on the date of grant; - any restriction, limitation, procedure or deferral related to a grant; - aný other terms and conditions of the grants, including any acceleration or forfeiture of the options upon the occurrence of certain events; and - o the extent to which grants will be made and operate with other benefits provided to associates.